jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically.**
+**A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:**

-No setup required!
-Simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.
+No setup required - simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.

 **SIGNIFICANTLY DIFFERENT than other plugins of this type** (*in the best way*):